 The foundation was awarded a grant from the Ruth Kaiser Nelson Family Foundation to support regular educational programming and teacher consultation from Global Gardens through 2020.
 We are raising funds to sustain—and ideally expand—programming in 2021.

 Emerson Farm CSA

 The foundation launched a community-supported agriculture program in spring 2020.
 Members receive a weekly share of produce grown at Emerson.
 CSA proceeds directly support Emerson Farm.
-We aim to increase membership in the fall.
+We aim to increase membership from 15 families to 40 in 2021.